Bohjka/KiLink/README.md

 - **Backend:** Python 3, `pywebview`, `websocket-client`, `requests`
 - **Frontend:** Vanilla HTML5, CSS3, JavaScript
-- **Architecture:** Local Python process serving an embedded Chromium/Edge HTML instance, communicating via bidirectional JS bridges.
+- **Architecture:** Local Python process serving an embedded HTML instance, communicating via bidirectional JS bridges.

 ## 🚀 Installation & Setup

-1. Download the latest `KiLink.exe` file from the **Releases** page.
+1. Download the latest `KickLink.exe` file from the **Releases** page.
-2. Place the `.exe` file in your preferred folder.
+2. Place the executable in your preferred directory.
 3. Run the application!
 No installation or Python setup is required.

 ## 🎮 Usage

-1. Open **KiLink**.
+1. Open **KickLink**.
 2. In the top right corner, enter the username of the Kick channel you want to monitor (e.g., `xqc`, `trainwreckstv`).
 3. Check **"Remember channel"** if you want the app to automatically connect to this channel on your next startup.
 4. Click **Connect**.